nih-cfde/icc-eval-core/README.md

 - TypeScript - Language used to provide type-safety from beginning to end of pipeline.
 - Playwright - Tool used for scraping public web pages and rendering dashboard _pages_ to PDF _reports_.
-- Netlify - Service used for hosting dashboard webapp (and PR previews).
+- Netlify - Service used for privately hosting dashboard webapp (and PR previews).
-- Octokit - Library used for conveniently interacting with GitHub APIs.

 The pipeline is optimized wherever possible and appropriate.
 Things like network requests and rendering are parallelized (e.g. PDF reports are printed simultaneously in separate tabs of the same Playwright browser instance).